-(4) The appraiser may utilize any and all photos available from MLS, provided by the occupant, Veteran, or real estate professional.
+- (4) The appraiser may utilize any and all photos available from MLS, provided by the occupant, Veteran, or real estate professional.
+Comparables will still be viewed and photos provided when possible. - b.

-b.
 Liquidation and Servicer Appraisal Processing Program (LGI/SAPP).
 Effective immediately, all liquidation reports will be completed on a Freddie Mac Form 2055, Exterior-Only Inspection Residential Appraisal Report.
-The appraiser can complete the exterior appraisal as they have historically without the need for enhanced assignment conditions outlined above.

-7. Desktop Appraisal Valuations.
+The appraiser can complete the exterior appraisal as they have historically without the need for enhanced assignment conditions outlined above. - 7.
+Desktop Appraisal Valuations.
 This report option will be completed on the FNMA 1004, 1073, 1004C, 2025 and the appraiser will be required to attach a copy of the provided Scope of Work (SOW) Exhibit A, certifications, and assumptions in all reports.
-Appraisers are to boldly and inconspicuously state "Per Department of Veterans Affairs, no interior inspection was provided due to COVID-19".
+Appraisers are to boldly and inconspicuously state "Per Department of Veterans Affairs, no interior inspection was provided due to COVID-19". - a.

-a.
 Desktop valuations will be limited to the maximum 2020 Freddie Mac Conforming Loan Limit for a one-unit limit for the county or county-equivalent area.
-The lender will address this at the time of the assignment.

-b.
-Desktop appraisals will be conducted when the appraiser's assigned geographic jurisdiction has restrictions imposed by authorities prohibiting individuals leaving their domicile, such as mandatory quarantine or shelter-in-place.
+The lender should not request a Desktop Appraisal if the loan amount will be more than the maximum 2020 CCL limit. - b.
+Desktop appraisals will only be conducted when the appraiser's assigned geographic jurisdiction has restrictions imposed by authorities prohibiting individuals leaving their domicile, such as mandatory quarantine or not deemed an essential part of the financial transaction for mortgage lending.
 Lenders must state in both in "public" notes in WebLGY and by e-mail to the appraiser if they will accept a Desktop appraisal.
-If the lender will not accept a Desktop appraisal, the appraiser will place the assignment on hold for 30 days and then subsequently cancel, if the status has not changed.
-The appraiser will annotate "public" notes in WebLGY updates on a weekly basis.

-(1) Purchase transactions.
-The appraiser defines the scope of the work and will annotate in the appraisal report concerning the source of information provided.

-(2) Cash-Out Refinance Transactions.
+If the lender will not accept a Desktop appraisal, the appraiser will advise the Regional Loan Center (RLC) to place the assignment on hold for 30 days and then subsequently cancel, if the status has not changed.
+The appraiser will annotate "public" notes in WebLGY updates on all communication between parties. - (1) Purchase transactions.
+The appraiser defines the scope of the work and will annotate in the appraisal report concerning the source of information provided. - (2) Cash-Out Refinance Transactions.
 The appraiser will prioritize assignments based on purchase transactions first and determine if sufficient information is publicly available and verifiable.
 Appraisers are not required to proceed on the assignment if information is not available to provide a credible report.
 In the event the appraiser is not able to complete the assignment, the lender may choose to cancel the request or have the RLC suspend the assignment until the national emergency is lifted and a more detailed report can be produced.

+Circular 26-20-13 April 10, 2020